 “‘My name?’
 Falcon asked, his gaze narrowing on Snake,” I continue. “‘Your name,’ Snake agreed, pulling the blade from his neck.
 She curtsied deep, looking up at Falcon from under lashes that he would remember as the longest and prettiest he’d ever seen, her dusty-rose irises holding his own amber gaze.”

 “What did I just say?”

 She mimes zipping her lips, but even I don’t know why I’ve picked those colors.
 The story I’m telling now is nothing like the one my father told me before.
 In his story, Snake and Falcon were the animals their names stood for, but in my mind, I always envisioned a heart-stoppingly beautiful woman and an incredibly muscular man, his looks equally as impressive as hers.
-I enjoy telling tall tales so that must be why.

 “Snake smiled up at him,” I pick up where I left off, “and Falcon relented, telling the young woman his name.